 - Seattle Care Pathways

-Data Sources: Where to Uncover Oral Health Information for Older Adults – Get an overview on how to find older adult oral health data (BRFSS, NHANES, MEPS, CASOA, BSS, etc.) and where to find valuable information that can then be shared to raise the awareness of older adult oral health issues.
+Data Sources: Where to Uncover Oral Health Information for Older Adults - This PowerPoint presents an overview on how to find older adult oral health data (BRFSS, NHANES, MEPS, CASOA, BSS, etc.) and where to find valuable information that can then be shared to raise the awareness of older adult oral health issues.
 Once you've discovered this treasure trove of information, how do you cash in on it?
 Check out an infographic template that was shared as part of the webcast.
 The template can be used to frame your newly found wealth of information.
 (March 2017)

 Medicaid Oral Health Coverage for Older Adults and People with Disabilities - This presentation, brought to you by the ASTDD Healthy Aging Committee in collaboration with the National Association of States United for Aging and Disabilities (NASUAD), discussed the results of a survey the NASUAD administered to its network of state agencies and a review of state coverage policies.
 The study was developed to review current programs providing oral health services; understand access and utilization; recognize existing collaborations for outreach to beneficiaries; and identify challenges with oral health policy across state agencies.
 The survey analysis identified several key themes from state data, including: a need for additional collaborative actions to improve oral health; identifications of targeted innovations regarding coverage for older adults and people with disabilities; greater understanding of the incurred medical expense benefit could assist with coverage and access; and outreach to participants and increased coverage could improve utilization.
 Damon Terzaghi, MSA, Senior Director at the National Association of States United for Aging and Disabilities reviewed the survey findings and discussed the implications for state dental directors and policymakers.
 (January 2017)